 Tucked away in the slopes of the Talamanca Mountain Range lays a small charming town called San Gerardo de Dota.
-Although not grand in size, it offers visitors year round crisp mountain air, incredible birdwatching and breathtaking cloud forest views.
-For these reasons, San Gerardo de Dota is an ideal destination in Costa Rica for hiking and nature lovers, looking for city getaway.
+Although not grand in size, it offers visitors year round crisp mountain air, incredible bird watching and breathtaking cloud forest views.
+For these reasons, San Gerardo de Dota is an ideal destination in Costa Rica for hiking, birding and nature lovers.

 Where is San Gerardo de Dota